Michael Seelig: Urban planning

 In 1972 Seelig, together with partners Frederick Gutheim and Arthur Erickson, established the planning firm Gutheim/Seelig/Erickson in Vancouver.
 The firm conducted a "Design Competition for the Urban Environment of Developing Countries Focused on Manila," which dealt with improving housing conditions for urban squatters.
 Seelig curated an exhibition of the results of the competition at the Vancouver Art Gallery in conjunction with Habitat, the United Nations Conference on Human Settlements in 1976, and published the results in The Architecture of Self-Help Communities.

 Seelig co-authored a week-long series of articles on the future of Greater Vancouver for the Vancouver Sun entitled "Future Growth - Future Shock," which focused on accommodation of rapid growth, challenges of globalization, land use and transportation, and municipal and regional governance.
 The predictions made in this series continue to be discussed and critiqued.

 As a city planner, Seelig has contributed frequently to national and local Canadian newspapers, radio and TV shows, and hosted a series of eight, one-hour TV programs, "Urban Change and Conflict," produced by the BBC and broadcast on Vancouver's Knowledge Network (1986-1990).

-Bridges Restaurant

-In 1980, Seelig co-founded Bridges Restaurant on Granville Island as part of Vancouver's conversion of a 14-hectare industrial peninsula into a culinary and arts destination.
-The restaurant contributed to the preservation of this industrial history by repurposing the 1940 Arrow Transfer warehouse building and dock and by maintaining the building's original, yellow façade, now considered an iconic part of the city.
-With the restaurant's expansive dock, Seelig introduced Vancouver to the concept of outdoor patio dining and the restaurant itself, prominently visible from both the Burrard Bridge and Granville Street Bridge, became a Vancouver landmark.